flpmarin/user_task_manager/README.md

 ## Why this Project?

-This project is part of my learning journey with Laravel and web development.
-It demonstrates my ability to create user-driven applications with secure authentication and task management, which are essential in many real-world scenarios.
+This project is part of my learning journey with Laravel and web development for Data-Access Class

 ## Future Improvements